-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 Rusty in his first two rounds at Melbourne Park, he has turned into the Federer of a decade ago when in his heyday.

-The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour-and-a-half, before edging fifth-ranked Kei Nishikori in five sets in a high-quality encounter littered with flashy winners.
+The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour-and-a-half, before edging fifth-ranked Nishikori in five sets in a high-quality encounter littered with flashy winners.

 A 'free tennis lesson'